adminpoly/DingDong-Grocery-APP-Monitor/readme.md

 Although you can buy food in Dingdong and other software, the availability is very low due to high demand, and a long time of repeated manual refresh almost consumed all patience.

-So some users wanted to make a small script.
 This Dingdong Script is built to help people automatically operate the repetitive check process.

 | Description |
 | ------------ |